danieletomarchio/Parsimonious-MV-HMRMs-with-fixed-and-random-covariates/README.md

 * nstartR: An integer specifying the number of random starts to be considered.
 Default value is 50.

 * nThreads: A positive integer indicating the number of cores used for running in parallel.

+## Eigen.CWM_HMM_fit ##

+### Description ###

+Fits, by using the EMC algorithm, the 9604 parsimonious MV-HMRMRCs.
+Parallel computing is implemented and highly recommended for a faster calculation.

+### Usage ###

+Eigen.CWM_HMM_fit (Y, X, init.par = NULL, tol = 0.001, maxit = 500, nThreads = 1)

+### Arguments ###

+* Y: An array of dimensions P x R x I x T, where P and R are the rows and columns of the responses, respectively, I refers to the statistical units, and T refers to the time points.

+* X: An array of dimensions Q x R x I x T, where Q and R are the rows and columns of the covariates, respectively, I refers to the statistical units, and T refers to the time points.

+* init.par: The output of the Eigen.CWM_HMM_init() function for initializing the fitting algorithm.

+* tol: Threshold for ECM algorithm convergence.
+Default value is 0.001.

+* maxit: Maximum number of iterations for the ECM algorithm.
+Default value is 500.

+* nThreads: A positive integer indicating the number of cores used for running in parallel.